macrocosm-os/prompting/README.md

 It is imperative that the validation process engages with miners in the same way as real users.
 The reasons for this are as follows:
 - Miners will compete and continuously improve at performing the validation task(s), and so this fine tuning should be aligned with the goals of the subnet.
-- It should not be possible to distinguish between validation and API client queries so that miners always serve requests (even when they do not recieve emissions for doing so).
+- It should not be possible to distinguish between validation and API client queries so that miners always serve requests (even when they do not receive emissions for doing so).

 In the context of this subnet, miners are required to be intelligent AI assistants that provide helpful and correct responses to a range of queries.